^

 Vitamins/minerals: Unspecified (1%) ~31,755kj Carrots, gourd, melons, mutfruit, tarberry, tato, radyams, mungoss beans, zuch-fruit, applecherries, wazelnuts, brassica.

-(Skipping over salt and potassium because those don't factor into crop space right now.
-Going to try to remember to do maths seperate for animals and byproducts.)
+Note: skipping over salt and potassium because those don't factor into crop space right now.
+Going to try to remember to do maths seperate for animals and byproducts.

-We're going to do this by splitting the food into it's various groups, and then determining the space needed to grow enough crops to feed one person on a balanced diet.
+Now we're going to split the food into it's various nutritionary groups, and then determine the space needed to grow enough crops to feed one person on a balanced diet.
 That way the system is modular, and can be expanded to theoretically any population size.

 Below, we're going to work out how much of each crop would be needed to fit the maximum kj for that food group.
 In other words, if you were eating radyams alone, how many square metres of radyams you'd need.